prisma-labs/graphql-framework-experiment/README.md

    + }
    ```

-   `pumpkins` reacts to changes in your Prisma schema.
+   `graphql-santa` reacts to changes in your Prisma schema.
 By saving the above, your dev database will be automatically migrated and photon regenerated.
 You literally now just move on to updating your GraphQL API.

 2. We have data about `Earth` from before, but now we need to update it with information about its moon.
 Instead of working with photon inside one-off scripts, lets enhance our API and make the update as if a client app were.